telerik/winforms-docs/controls/gridview/columns/resizing-columns-programatically.md

 The column widths can be set to fit its content by using the GridViewTemplate.__BestFitColumns__ or GridViewDataColumn.__BestFit__ methods.
 This mode distributes algorithm that attempts to fit in the header text and column data for all visible rows.

+>note Before using one of the best-fit methods, make sure that the grid is populated with data.
+Considering the content in the data rows, the columns' width will be calculated.

 The user can perform the best fit operation:

 * By using the context menu of the header cell